neondatabase/website/content/docs/postgres/query-reference.md

 SELECT COUNT(*) AS total_users, EXTRACT(YEAR FROM created_at) AS year FROM users GROUP BY year ORDER BY year;
 ```

-These examples show how to perform a basic retrieval of all or specific columns from a table, filter results using a condition, order and limit the output, and use aggregation functions along with grouping to summarize data.

 See [SELECT](https://www.postgresql.org/docs/current/sql-select.html) for more information.

 ## Filter data

-Here are more examples of using the `WHERE` clause to filter data in Postgres, showcasing various filtering scenarios:
+These Postgres `WHERE` clause examples showcase various filtering scenarios.

 {/*